Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>conversionMapVecIdToLinTimLineId</i> contains a mapping of MATSim VehicleIDs with their corresponding integer of LinTim line ID.<br>
 <i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an integer representing these coordinates.<br>
 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
-<i>predefinedFilter</i> is a String giving information about how the TrasitRoutes should be filtered.
+<i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
 <i>filterObject</i> defines the transport-mode which should be exported.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>